 As we age, our bodies naturally produce fewer hormones, which can cause unwanted changes for both women and men.

-Dr. David Jayne provides hormone replacement therapy at his practice serving greater Oklahoma City, OK, to safely counteract these effects.
+Dr. David Jayne provides hormone replacement therapy at his Edmond, OK, practice to safely counteract these effects.

 What can bioidentical hormone replacement therapy (BHRT) do for me?